 What kind of face masks are still required in Rome and Italy?

-In most cases the FFP2 type of mask is required.
+In the case of a visit to a medical facility, the FFP2 type of mask is required.
 An FFP2 mask protects against particle sizes up to 0.6 μm, and reduces exposure to such airborne particles by a factor of 10 compared to no mask at all.
 While of course the virus is much smaller than this, virus-bearing airborne droplets expelled by people coughing, sneezing, or even talking, are larger than 0.6 μm and are effectively blocked by such masks – particularly if an infected person is wearing the mask, and is thus prevented from infecting others.

 Where can I buy suitable face masks in Rome?